 initialization/1 directive in a source

 file is a Prolog directive, calls to Logtalk built-in predicates from it

-are usually compiled to improve performance and providing better support
+are usually compiled to improve portability, improve performance, and

-for a lighter syntax.
+an operator for a lighter syntax.
 But this makes the code non-portable